 Released Israeli hostage Agam Berger tells French FM that 'diplomatic solutions' won't solve existential conflict with Hamas

-The released Israeli hostage Agam Berger told French Foreign Minister Jean-Noel Barrot on Friday in Paris that diplomatic solutions will not end the conflict with the radical terrorist organization Hamas, which openly opposes Israel’s very existence.
+The released Israeli hostage Agam Berger told French Foreign Minister Jean-Noel Barrot that diplomatic solutions will not end the conflict with the radical terrorist organization Hamas, which openly opposes Israel’s very existence.

 “They don’t want [to live] ‘together.’
 All of these diplomatic solutions… it’s not going to work because it’s us or them,” Berger explained at the French Foreign Ministry, which, according to the French embassy in Israel, hosted the families of 20 out of the remaining 58 hostages who are still held by Hamas in the Gaza Strip.

-Berger emphasized that while Israel prefers a diplomatic solution to the conflict, achieving genuine peace is impossible with a genocidal jihadist ideology like that of Hamas.
+Berger emphasized that while Israel prefers a diplomatic solution to the conflict, achieving genuine peace is impossible with Hamas' ideology.

 “If it were possible not to choose war, we wouldn’t choose it.
 But the moment that there is a war for the existence of our country – that’s what we’re going to do,” Berger said.
 She urged the French foreign minister to adopt a firm stance against Hamas, which refuses to release the remaining hostages and disarm.

-The 20-year-old Berger was kidnapped by Hamas terrorists on Oct.
-7, 2023, from the Israeli military’s Nahal Oz observation base close to the Gaza border.
-She was released on January 30, 2025, during the internationally brokered ceasefire and hostage deal.
+Twenty-year-old Berger was kidnapped from the Israeli military’s Nahal Oz observation base close to the Gaza border by Hamas terrorists on Oct.
+7, 2023.
+She was released on Jan.
+30, during the internationally brokered ceasefire and hostage deal.

-The French foreign minister wrote after the meeting on 𝕏 that he had met “with the families of the hostages and Agam Berger,” who was “held in captivity for 473 days in inhumane conditions.”
+Following the meeting, Barrot wrote on 𝕏 that he had met “with the families of the hostages and Agam Berger,” who was “held in captivity for 473 days in inhumane conditions.”

 “All the hostages must be freed.
 Now.
-Hamas must be disarmed and excluded from Gaza’s political future,” the French top diplomat wrote without elaborating on how to achieve this goal diplomatically when Hamas has consistently refused to release the remaining hostages and disarm.
+Hamas must be disarmed and excluded from Gaza’s political future,” he added.
+He did not elaborate on how this goal could be achieved through diplomatic means, given Hamas’ continued refusal to release the remaining hostages or disarm.

 The French foreign minister reportedly “reiterated France’s absolute commitment to an immediate and unconditional release of all remaining hostages.”